-Multi-granular reward design.
-An effective reward function for multi-granular attacks should consider both attack effectiveness and the naturalness of the perturbed document.
-At each step of the sequential interactions, the attacker introduces a perturbation at a naturalness includes the similarity of the perturbed document to the original document and its own fluency.
+Please evaluate the naturalness of the perturbed document.
+The naturalness includes the similarity of the perturbed document to the original document and its own fluency.
 Begin your evaluation by providing an short explanation.
 After providing your explanation, you must rate both similarity and fluency response on a scale of 0 to 1 by strictly following this format: "[Similarity: [], Fluency: []]".